matrix-org/matrix-spec-proposals/proposals/3786-acl-notifs.md

 `m.room.server_acl` events allow for expressing which servers can participate in a room.
-Room server ACLs aren't something the user should have to worry about, so these events should not trigger notifications; however right now they *do* trigger notifications, if they have the room rule set to `notify` (`All messages` in Element).
+Room server ACLs aren't something the user should have to worry about, so these events should not trigger notifications; however right now they *do* trigger notifications, if the user has the room rule set to `notify` (`All messages` in Element).
 To add to this, often during spam attacks, these events are sent quite frequently, which causes the users to be overwhelmed by notifications.
 (See <https://github.com/vector-im/element-web/issues/20788>)